 Does your confidence go for a toss at the sight of a blemish?
 You are not alone.
 Many women experience low confidence due to these imperfections on the skin.
+However, there are a lot of treatments available to manage blemishes.
+But before that, you need to be aware of your skin.

 A blemish is any type of spots, discoloration, mark or flaw on the skin.